Helping patients adopt low carb

 - not eating candy or sweets

-These initial changes may have a positive impact on their blood sugar, their blood pressure and their waistline and leave them motivated to try more.
-Once they see positive changes, at the next appointment you can talk about building on their success.
+These initial changes may have a positive impact on blood sugar, blood pressure, and waist circumference, leaving patients motivated to try more.
+Once they begin to see positive changes, you can talk about building on their success at the next appointment.

 Take it in stages

-- Eliminate snacks containing starches and grains, such as chips, nachos, pretzels, popcorn.
-Ask them to name their favorite snacks.
-Discuss which ones have refined carbohydrates (some patients won't know.)
+- Eliminate snacks containing starches and grains.
+These might be foods such as chips, nachos, pretzels, or popcorn.
+Ask patients to name their favorite snacks.
+Discuss which ones have refined carbohydrates (some patients won’t know).
 Suggest other snacks such as nuts, seeds, olives, cheese and meats.

-- Eliminate starches and grains from their breakfast.
-If they usually start their day with a bowl of cereal or granola, or have toast, a pastry, or a croissant, suggest they stop and switch to bacon and eggs.
-This is an easy meal to explain why eating foods that rapidly turn to sugar is not a good idea.
+- Eliminate starches and grains from breakfast.
+If patients usually start the day with a bowl of cereal, toast, pastry, or croissant, suggest they stop and switch to bacon and eggs or eggs and leftover veggies.
+You can use this simple meal switch to explain why eating foods that rapidly turn to sugar is not a good idea.

 - Focus on what they can easily control.
 Most patients eat breakfast at home and have more control over their morning food options than they do at lunch and dinner.
-Suggest bacon, eggs, sausage at breakfast.
-This may feel decadent and indulgent to them.
-Tell them it is good for them.
+Suggest bacon, eggs, sausage, and leftover veggies at breakfast.
+This may feel decadent and indulgent to them, but understanding how this affects their blood sugar may help convince them it is worth a try.

 - Reduce or eliminate starches and grains in their dinner meal.
 After eliminating carbohydrates at breakfast, the next step is to encourage patients to eliminate them at dinner.
-Most people make their dinner meals at home and have a lot more control over what they are eating.
-Also, let them know it is more detrimental for them to consume carbohydrates and less likely they will burn off the sugar before bed time.
+Most people make their dinner meals at home and have more control over what they are eating.

 - Reduce or eliminate starches and grains in their lunch meal.
 This last action can be the most challenging for patients.
-Quick options for low-carb lunch items may be difficult to find.
-Most cafeterias or restaurants cater to the traditional food pyramids with significant portions of carbohydrates.
-This may add stress to a patient who has a hectic workday and lacks the time to prepare lunch meals at home.
-Suggest possible quick choices such as fast food meals of burgers without the bun, unadorned chicken wings, salads with meat and no croutons, deli meats with cheese but no bread.
+Quick options for low-carb lunch items may be difficult for some to find.
+Most cafeterias or restaurants rely on traditional food guidance and the convenience of many carbohydrate foods by serving significant portions of carbohydrates.
+Suggest quick choices such as fast food meals of burgers without the bun, unadorned chicken wings, salads with meat and no croutons, or deli meats with cheese but no bread.
 Once a patient develops stronger low-carb eating habits, lunch options will be easier for them to manage.

 - Patients already on medications and other safety issues